yueyaog/GeneShift/README.md

 ## Workflow Summary
  GeneShift workflow performs the following tasks:
   1. Generate input dataset
-  2. Compute initial clustering using [DTW-KMeans](https://arxiv.org/abs/1703.01541)
+  2. Compute initial clustering using [soft-DTW-KMeans](https://arxiv.org/abs/1703.01541)
   3. Compute fine clustering with [DP_GP_cluster](https://github.com/PrincetonUniversity/DP_GP_cluster/tree/master/DP_GP)
   4. Determine the number of clusters that are optimal for classification
   5. Using deep learning model(RNN LSTM) to test the robusticity of clustering
   6. Post-clustering analysis (replicate sorting)

 ## Installation
 All of GeneShift dependencies can be installed through Anaconda3.
-The following installation commands are specified to create an Anaconda environment using Clemson's Palmetto cluster.
+The following installation commands are specified to create Anaconda environments using Clemson's Palmetto cluster.
 But the dependencies can be easily install to any other HPC system.

 Two anaconda environments need to created for GeneShift
 ```